mfulmer1138/nodered_devimage/README.md

 If the new subflows require new Node-RED pacakges, the master `Dockerfile` for this repo must include the `npm` directives.
 Again, a pull request must be initiated to merge these `Dockerfile` changes into the `devimage` repo.

-If the new subflows require new Node packages (these would be packages added to function scripts via the `var require = global.get('<packagename>');` call), the settings.js file must be modified to include these pacakges in the global context.
+If the new flows or subflows require new Node packages (these would be packages added to function scripts via the `var require = global.get('<packagename>');` call), the settings.js file must be modified to include these pacakges in the global context.
 Examples of modification are included in the settings.js file as well as here:
 ```
     functionGlobalContext: {
         // os:require('os'),